This hummus recipe is the best ever! It’s a slightly spicy take on a classic recipe and will soon become your go-to hummus recipe!

 I love hummus.
 Like really truly love it.
-And I have many versions of this fabulous recipe, because it’s something we eat at least 3 times a week.
+And it’s something we eat almost daily.

 That’s some serious cred right there.

 This is really a classic hummus recipe that we then added a small spicy kick to.
 The spicy kick is entirely optional but if you like spicy food then you’ll enjoy the addition of a little hotness to this classic dish.

 And if you love all things hummus then also check out our roasted red pepper hummus, it’s totally divine.